protein powder royalty free image 1015345458 1560268321

 After weeks of individuals sharing their experiences with F-Issue—and flooding each the model’s Instagram web page in addition to Zuckerbrot’s private account with questions and allegations—the model posted its first assertion on August 17:

-RELATED: protein powder jar
+RELATED: protein pizza

 Within the assertion, the model says that all the F-Issue merchandise are “100 percent safe for consumption,” examined for heavy metals, and FDA-approved.
 In response to the many individuals who’d requested the corporate to launch its Certificates of Evaluation (or CoA), a doc that verifies a third-party has examined the standard of a product, Zuckerbrot initially mentioned the weight-reduction plan firm wouldn’t launch it, citing that it contained “proprietary information.”
 Nevertheless, in a follow-up assertion launched by the corporate on August 22, Zuckerbrot personally dedicated to releasing the CoA “within the next few days,” after the “growth of misinformation” about F-Issue and its merchandise “generated anxiety” amongst the corporate’s shoppers.